Welcome to the Emerging and Pandemic Infections Consortium

 Toronto High Containment Facility

-Toronto’s only Combined Containment Level 3 (C-CL3) facility for the study of high-risk human pathogens has been critical to understanding the viral pathogens and developing therapeutics and treatments.
+Toronto’s only Combined Containment Level 3 (C-CL3) facility for the study of human and animal pathogens has been critical to understanding the viral pathogens and developing therapeutics and treatments.
 Infectious diseases continue to pose a threat to Canadians’ health and prosperity.
 Investments in the facility will prepare Ontario and Canada for future pandemics.

 Training & Talent